ggsoftwarellc/nitropay-sample/docs/sponsor/sponsor.md

 ---
 layout: default
 title: Sponsor
-nav_order: 3
+nav_order: 2
-# has_children: true
+has_children: true
 permalink: /sponsor
 ---

-This product has not been publicly released at this time.
-If you are a current NitroPay client and would like more information, please contact your account representative.
+This resource includes technical documentation, articles and guides for the [NitroPay Sponsor](https://nitropay.com) product, and is intended for existing clients.
+{: .fs-5 .fw-300 }